 The Real Impact

-Pest control is the only home service where the customer has already decided to buy before making the first call.
+Pest control is one of the few home services where the customer has already decided to buy before making the first call.
 Nobody calls an exterminator to 'get a quote.'
 They call because there are cockroaches in the kitchen, rats in the attic, or a termite swarm in the wall.
 That urgency collapses the decision window: the homeowner opens Google, clicks the first company that looks legitimate, and calls.
-No comparison shopping, no waiting on callbacks.
-The 26,000+ licensed operators who appear online capture that demand entirely.
-The ones without a website don't exist in that moment.
+IBISWorld counts 34,076 pest control businesses generating $29.7 billion a year in the US (2026), growing 3.4% annually since 2021.
+The operators who appear online capture that demand; the ones without a website don't exist in that moment.

-Most pest control operators built their first 100 customers through Angi, door-to-door canvassing, or property manager referrals.
+Most pest control operators built their first customers through Angi, door-to-door canvassing, or property manager referrals.
 That pipeline filled routes fast enough that nobody stopped to check what was happening on Google.
-Then Angi started selling the same lead to 3–5 operators simultaneously and prices went from $35 to $70+ per inquiry.
-The operators who had already built Google presence stopped needing Angi.
-The ones who hadn't were stuck paying rising fees for declining lead quality, with no alternative and no exit.
+Lead-gen platforms like Angi typically sell the same inquiry to several operators at once, and per-lead prices climb every renewal.
+The operators who had already built Google presence stopped needing Angi as much.
+The ones who hadn't stayed stuck paying rising fees for declining lead quality.

 Here's the thing: pest control companies aren't cheap.
 They make good money, and they know a website is an investment.
 Don't lowball yourself.